Skip to content

 1. Go to Settings > System.

-2. Under Application Paths heading scroll down to Backup Directory Path.
+2. Under the Application Paths heading, scroll down to Backup directory path.

 4. Go to Settings > Tasks.

-5. Under Backup heading you will find 2 tasks.
+5. Under the Backup heading, you will find two tasks.

-6. Select either Backup or Download Backup task.
+6. Select either the Backup or Download backup task.

 Restore